kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 We will need to extend the `MachineInfo` struct with a `Distances` field which will describe the distance between a given NUMA node and other NUMA nodes in the system.
 This is already implemented in `cadvisor` by this [patch](https://github.com/google/cadvisor/pull/3179) but it is not yet present in any of the released versions.
-Before new release of `cadvisor` includes this patch we will need to replicate this logic in `kubelet`.
+Until a new release of `cadvisor` includes this patch (and it gets vendored into the `kubelet`) we will need to replicate this logic in the `kubelet` code itself.

 ### Implementation strategy